mesopelagique/StackView/README.md

 ### stack: generate new code

-it generate the code to init a `cs.Stack` with all selected group elements.
+It generate the code to init a `cs.Stack` with all selected group children elements and the perform with registered parameters.

 ## TODO